initia-labs/minievm/app/ibc-hooks/README.md

 A contract that sends an IBC transfer, may need to listen for the ACK from that packet.
 To allow contracts to listen on the ack of specific packets, we provide Ack callbacks.
-The contract, which wants to receive ack callback, have to implement two functions.
+The contract, which wants to receive ack callback, has to implement two functions.

 - ibc_ack
 - ibc_timeout